I do wonder which angling club was the first to ever erect one of their club signs on the canal network.

-Similarly, many of our bridges are actually listed structures, which may come as a surprise to those who have not considered it before.
+Similarly, many of our bridges are actually listed structures.
 Our helpful heritage team will always need to be consulted.
-You'll need to have an onsite meeting with the local operative before you place an order - even if you're just replacing an old existing angling club sign.
+You'll need to have an onsite meeting with the local operative before you place an order, even if you're just replacing an existing angling club sign.

 Your signs must be clear and accurate, so they cannot possibly be misinterpreted by other waterway users.
 For instance, we've found signs over the years that implied the canal was closed to all customers when that was not the case.
 This unfortunately led to many concerns and complaints from boaters and walkers about access.
 When we looked into it, we found that the canal was only closed to other anglers asking them not fish a particular length due to an upcoming fishing competition.

-So to avoid any confusion remember to Share the space, drop your pace when running fishing events.
-Towpaths can get busy, so display aframe signage at the start and end of the pegs to let walkers, joggers, cyclists and boaters know that a match or taster session for new anglers is going on and that they need to take it easy.
+So to avoid any confusion remember to share the space when running fishing events.
+Towpaths can get busy, so display A-frame signage at the start and end of the pegs to let walkers, joggers, cyclists and boaters know that a match or taster session for new anglers is going on and that they need to take it easy.

 Our regional teams are also responsible for all signage for overhead electrical powerlines.
-If you come across a situation where signage goes missing, then please contact us immediately.
+If you come across a situation where signage has gone missing, please contact us immediately.

 In some places, and subject to a full risk assessment, the 30 metre rule can be varied where it is deemed safe to do so.
 Occasionally telephone wires have also been signed as powerlines by mistake.
-Should you be aware of this again, email the national fisheries team and we will arrange an initial site visit.
+Should you discover this, email us and we will arrange an initial site visit.

 Have you considered permanent pegging, at least on the more popular sections of your fishery, where matches will be held?

 Permanent peg numbers help define the actual fishing spot, therefore reducing the need to clear bushes and trees away for the fishing spot.
 They also help reduce the threat of littering from bits of paper and reduce the risk of nails being left inadvertently in situ.
-Uncollected nails have caused nasty accidents to pets in the past, causing clubs to have to call on their third party public liability insurance cover.
-This is our preferred design.
+Uncollected nails have caused nasty accidents to pets in the past, causing clubs to have to call on their third-party public liability insurance cover.
+These images show our preferred design.

 Please do not use spray paint or anything else that detracts from the traditional canal environment.
-If in doubt, ask the fisheries team for further advice.
+If in doubt, email us for further advice.